udf/aoe_keystate_fix/README.md

 # What is this?
 A fix for the [scrolling bug](https://gaming.stackexchange.com/questions/20826/the-age-of-empires-ii-scrolling-bug) in Age of Empires.

-By using a proxy dll that modifies the return values of the [GetKeyboardState](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getkeyboardstate), [GetKeyState](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getkeystate) and, [GetAsyncKeystate](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getasynckeystate) functions when they are called.
+It works by using a proxy dll that modifies the return values of the [GetKeyboardState](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getkeyboardstate), [GetKeyState](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getkeystate) and, [GetAsyncKeystate](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getasynckeystate) functions when they are called.

-All other functions are simply forward exports (not sure if this is the right term) to the original functions from `user32.dll`.
+All other functions are simply [forward exports](https://user-images.githubusercontent.com/13610073/50548649-e3cc8e80-0c58-11e9-914d-b1316134120d.png) to the original functions from `user32.dll`.

 # Usage